For Developers/Glossary/System Prompt

 System Prompt

-Instructions provided to an LLM before the user conversation that define its persona, behavior, format, and constraints.
+Instructions provided to an LLM at the start of a conversation that define its persona, behavior, response format, and constraints.

 The system prompt is a set of instructions inserted before the conversation begins, visible to the model but often hidden from the end user.
 It defines who the model is, how it should behave, what format its responses should take, and what it should refuse.